Linlithgow Palace: Present day

-Long-neglected, the palace passed into the care of HM Commissioners for Woods and Forests, together with the surrounding grounds, in 1832.
-It passed to HM Office of Works in 1874.
+Long-neglected, the palace passed into the care of the Commissioners of Woods and Forests, together with the surrounding grounds, in 1832.
+It passed to the Office of Works in 1874.
 Major consolidation works were undertaken in the 1930s and 1940s.

 Today the palace is managed and maintained by Historic Environment Scotland.
 The site is open to visitors all year round, usually subject to an entrance fee for non-members, but on occasion the entry fee is waived during the organisation's "Doors open days".
 In summer the adjacent 15th-century parish church of St Michael is open for visitors, allowing a combined visit to two of Scotland's finest surviving medieval buildings.
 The site was visited by 103,312 people in 2019.